Don't miss my follow-up post to this one with

 I played around with some different flavor combos, and created single portion recipes that will fit in a half-pint mason jar.
 I've been pulling these out of my fridge and eating them for breakfast all week.
 LOVE the convenience of having them made ahead.
 They are filling and packed with nutrition, too.

 ch-ch-ch-CHIA seeds.
-I followed Pepper Lynn's lead and included chia seeds in my refrigerator oats recipes.
-I've been hearing a lot of buzz about the nutritional powerhouse in these teensie little seeds, and this is a great way to sneak them into your diet.
+I included chia seeds in my refrigerator oats recipes after hearing a lot of buzz about the nutritional powerhouse in these teensie little seeds, and this is a great way to sneak them into your diet.
 Chia seeds:

 In addition to chia seeds, this refrigerator oatmeal has protein- & calcium-packed yogurt and fiber-rich oats.
 It's hard to find a healthier breakfast than this.